Evina88/HELLOWORLDAUTOS/README.md

 ENCAPSULATION

+~ Encapsulation means that the code that manipulates the properties is all in one place and is one of the pillars of object oriented programming.

 ~ In a class, apart from properties, we can also have functions that manipulate them.

 They are called METHODS and we can decide whether the outside world has access to them or not.

-~ Encapsulation means that the code that manipulates the properties is all in one place and is one of the pillars of object oriented programming.

-CONSTRUCTOR
+~ Constructor

-~ Constructor is a special function that is called, when objects are instantiated, with two underscores and the word construct.
+The constructor is a special function that is called, when objects are instantiated, with two underscores and the word construct.

     It is a good place to put your initialization code, code that has to be runned, before each object is created.